 - 2 tablespoons of my Fajitas Seasoning Mix

-You’ll want to get started by cutting the flank steak into 6 equal portions and place in your slow cooker.
+- Start with cutting up the flank steak into six equal portions and place them in the slow cooker.

-Next, add the onions and peppers to a 6.5-quart (or larger) slow cooker.
-Then, pour in the tomato salsa and add beef broth.
+- Next, cut up the onions and peppers and add those to the slow cooker.
+Then, pour in the tomato salsa and beef broth.

-Cover and cook on HIGH for 4 to 5 hours or on LOW for 6 to 8 hours.
+- Cover and cook on HIGH for 4 hours or on LOW for 6 hours.

-- I like to store my leftovers in shallow containers and refrigerate them within two hours.
+- Store leftovers in shallow containers and refrigerate them within two hours after cooking.

 - One of the best parts of your crock pot meal is the leftovers, but make sure you are storing them safely and eating them in a timely manner to reduce your risk of food poisoning.
 No one wants that. 😐